isomerpages/moe-bendemeersec/_key-programmes/National Digital Literacy/Device info Kit for Lenovo 500e.md

 ### Device Contractor Information

-Should there be a need to send the device for immediate repairs, or queries about the device, insurance and warranty, you may contact the device contractor directly.
+<p style="text-align:justify">Should there be a need to send the device for immediate repairs, or queries about the device, insurance and warranty, you may contact the device contractor directly.</p>

 ![Device Contractor Information](/images/Keyprogrammes/Ndlp/32-device-support-02.jpeg)